 Effective homemade mold cleaner and other home remedies for the bathtub and tile in the shower, using natural ingredients like vinegar, baking soda and essential oils.
-Includes a recipe for a mold-busting DIY shower cleaning spray.
+Includes a recipe for a DIY natural shower cleaning spray for mold prevention.

 We did a partial remodel in our bathroom by putting in new tile in the shower and new porcelain over the old bathtub.
 I’m bound and determined to make sure that mold and mildew don’t take residence in there!

 The best place to start is prevention.
 Use the tips below to try to keep mold from growing in your shower in the first place.
 But if mold does show up, attack it immediately using the treatment tips I outline here.

 Here are a few of my favorite non-toxic mold cleaning remedies and maintenance tips – using only natural, non-toxic ingredients like vinegar and baking soda.

 - Make sure the shower area is well-ventilated – turn on the fan and open the windows and doors!